ami-onodera/full-stack-open-2020/README.md

 I am taking part on the **etki_JS** cohort Remote Code Camp for this project, which is organized by etki Tech Network community together with **ThoughtWorks** and **University of Helsinki**.

 ## Completed Parts
-Part 0 - Fundamentals of Web apps
+Part 0 - Fundamentals of Web apps <br>
-Part 1 - Introduction to React
+Part 1 - Introduction to React <br>
-Part 2 - Communicating with server
+Part 2 - Communicating with server <br>
-Part 3 - Programming a server with NodeJS and Express
+Part 3 - Programming a server with NodeJS and Express <br>

 ## Certificate